ckan/ckan/doc/extensions/adding-custom-fields.rst

     :end-before: {% block package_metadata_fields %}

 This overrides the custom_fields block with an empty block so the default CKAN custom fields form does not render.

+.. versionadded:: 2.2.1

+    Starting from CKAN 2.2.1 you can combine free extras with custom fields handled with ``convert_to_extras`` and ``convert_from_extras``.
+On prior versions you'll always need to remove the free extras handling.

 Next add a template in our template directory called ``package/snippets/package_basic_fields.html`` containing

 .. literalinclude:: ../../ckanext/example_idatasetform/templates/package/snippets/package_basic_fields.html